greggersaurus/OpenSteamController/ReverseEngineering/usbInterface.md

 # USB Interface

 The purpose of this document is to track details on the USB interface for the Steam Controller.
 This is done so that EP actions on the firmware side, observed in simulation, can match up to real-world behavior.
 This will be used to categorize more actions, memory usage, etc.

+The steam controller exposes an USB device with VID=0x28de and PID=0x1102.
+It has three different interfaces:

 ## EP1 (Keyboard)

 This interface mimics a USB keyboard.

 Below are the messages received via usbmod related to different controller actions: